Table of Contents

 Alternatively, if you have iSCSI storage servers, you can attach such a server to VirtualBox as well; this is described in Section 5.10, “iSCSI servers”.

 Finally, as an advanced feature, you can allow a virtual machine to access one of your host disks directly; this advanced feature is described in Section 9.9.1, “Using a raw host hard disk from a guest”.

 Each such virtual storage device (image file, iSCSI target or physical hard disk) will need to be connected to the virtual hard disk controller that VirtualBox presents to a virtual machine.
 This is explained in the next section.

 In a real PC, hard disks and CD/DVD drives are connected to a device called hard disk controller which drives hard disk operation and data transfers.
-VirtualBox can emulate the five most common types of hard disk controllers typically found in today's PCs: IDE, SATA (AHCI), SCSI, SAS and USB-based mass storage devices.
+VirtualBox can emulate the five most common types of hard disk controllers typically found in today's PCs: IDE, SATA (AHCI), SCSI, SAS, USB-based and NVMe mass storage devices.

 IDE (ATA) controllers are a backwards compatible yet very advanced extension of the disk controller in the IBM PC/AT (1984).
 Initially, this interface worked only with hard disks, but was later extended to also support CD-ROM drives and other types of removable media.
 In physical PCs, this standard uses flat ribbon parallel cables with 40 or 80 wires.
 Each such cable can connect two devices to a controller, which have traditionally been called "master" and "slave".
 Typical PCs had two connectors for such cables; as a result, support for up to four IDE devices was most common.